 How long to cook the Horseradish Crust Ribeye Roast?

 In general, you can figure cooking the prime rib roast on a higher temp for 20 minutes, then after that about 13-15 minutes per pound.
 You will want to have a thermometer on hand to be able to check it.
 Pay special attention when sticking the thermometer in to not touch the bone.
 If you want rare you will cook to 120°-125°, medium-rare 130°-140° Medium 145°-155°.

 Other tips for the perfect Prime Rib Roast:

 - Be sure to pull out the roast about 5° before the final temp that you want to finish at.
 It will continue to cook while you rest it.

 - If you have someone who likes their meat a little more done you can give them an end cut because the ends are more done.
 If that still isn’t enough and they want it more well done…(gasp, that is blasphemy in our house, but we do have one family member who LOVES it well done) you can place some au jus from the pan juices and pan cook it a little bit more.

 - When you remove the roast it is super important to let it rest for 15 minutes to allow the juices to settle within the meat before cutting.
 You can cover it with foil and leave it on the back of the stove where it is warm from the oven and work on the rest of your sides.
-(I’ll have a Yorkshire pudding recipe and a Exotic Mushroom bread pudding that will work with this recipe coming up next week!)
+(I have a Yorkshire pudding recipe and an Exotic Mushroom bread pudding that will work!)

 - Be generous with the seasoning salt and mustard when you are seasoning the roast.
 The crust will get super crispy and you will be happy with how flavorful it is with the big bold beef taste.